labsir-un/phantomx-driver/README.md

-# PhantomX Driver
-This repo includes the basic packges for using a phantomX pincher arm with ROS2 (humble).
-Includes:
-- `phantom_control`: For ros2_control integration.
-Custom topic-based HW plugin implementation for coppelia control.
-- `phantom_coppelia`: CoppeliaSim scene bringup templates.
-Ready to use with phantom_control
-- `phantom_description`: URDF/Xacro files for robot states.

 ## Getting started
 ### Install ROS2
 Install ROS2 humble and have it running.
 Here are some options depending in the OS.